-At the front of the bath is a glass window (microscope slide), which allows for imaging of the test and the lower compression plate.
-The compression plate is typically made of a stainless steel block and is flush with the front window.
+The bath is a clear polycarbonate dish which allows for visibility from all sides, the main imaging system is setup to image the front side of the dish, where the compression platform is setup in the image below.
+The compression plate is typically made of a stainless-steel block and is flush with the front window.